The Portugal Golden Visa investment funds route is one of the fastest and most tax-efficient ways to start your journey to EU citizenship.

 - Declaration from your Portuguese bank confirming the transfer of funds and that they originated outside of Portugal

-- Proof of having made the minimum Golden Visa investment (e.g. fund documents – your fund manager will be able to provide these)
+- Proof that you’ve made the minimum investment (e.g. fund documents – your fund manager will provide these)

 - Health insurance policy covering Portugal